Mom's Cancer

-Mom's Cancer is an autobiographical webcomic by Brian Fies which describes his mother's fight against metastatic lung cancer, as well as his family's reactions to it.
+Mom's Cancer is an autobiographical graphic medicine webcomic by Brian Fies which describes his mother's fight against metastatic lung cancer, as well as his family's reactions to it.
 Mom's Cancer was the first webcomic to win an Eisner Award, winning in 2005.
 Its print collection, published in 2006, won a Harvey Award and a Deutscher Jugendliteraturpreis.

 Characters and story

 There are four main characters in the story, all of which are part of the family.
 None of the characters are ever referred by name, and the author uses his relationships to identify them.